 Due to the handmade, one of a kind products we make, returns are by case by case basis unless an error was made on our end.
 Please reach out to us if you have any issues with your order.
 We will not accept any returns past 7 days of delivery confirmation.
 Buyers will be responsible for shipping costs.
-Sale items are final sale.
+Sale items and soaps are final sale.
 Due to the perishability of seeds, they are not refundable.
 If your items were damaged in transit, photos of the package, damage, and any other applicable documentation will be required in order to file a claim with the post office.

 I really want a specific color/pattern/yarn.
 Do you do commissions?